McArthur Binion: Work

 McArthur Binion's work primarily consists of minimalist abstract paintings, created using crayons, oil stick, and ink, often on rigid surfaces such as wood or aluminum.
 For many years, Binion has been incorporating laser-prints as a collaged ground on top of which he applies other mediums.
 Binion says that what he takes away from minimalism in his creative process is “that you want to do your own stuff in your own image.”
 His work has been compared to Dorothea Rockburne, Robert Mangold, Robert Ryman and Jasper Johns’s “The Dutch Wives” paintings at times.

 Binion identifies as a "Rural Modernist," and says that his work "begins at the crossroads—at the intersection of Bebop improvisation and Abstract Expressionism.”
 His work is influenced by modernist artists such as Kasimir Severinovich Malevich, Piet Mondrian, and Wifredo Lam.
-He is considered "expressionistic, grided abstract paintings have garnered significant (albeit long-overdue) attention."

 In his most recent exhibition (the DNA Study series), Binion's paintings aren’t fully abstract, but attempt to talk about the black experience and his personal history at the same time.
 Acting as a kind of template for gridded marks in black, white and occasionally brightly colored oil-paint-stick layered on top, are pages from Binion's 1970's handwritten phone books, passport ID and negatives of his birth certificate.

+In 2019, Binion started the Modern Ancient Brown foundation in Detroit, which awards fellowships and hosts a residency program for artists and writers of color.

+Personal life

+Binion was in a relationship with playwright Ntozake Shange from 1978 to 1980; their daughter, Savannah Shange-Binion, is a professor of anthropology at the University of California, Santa Cruz, and is the goddaughter of jazz musician Cecil Taylor.
+Binion was later married to Carla Jean Mayer, with whom he shares two children; the couple has since divorced.